Shippable/docs/sources/reference/machine-image-v573.md

 	* [Github](https://github.com/dry-dock/u16javall)

 **Language Versions**
+These versions are pre-installed on Ubuntu 14.04 image

+* openjdk7
+* openjdk8
+* oraclejdk8
+* oraclejdk9

-These versions are pre-installed on both the OS version images
+These versions are pre-installed on Ubuntu 16.04 image

 * openjdk7
 * openjdk8